hphelion/documentation/devplatform/helion/admin/console/customize.html.md

 The HTML/EJS to show in the EULA overlay.
 The [*settings-variables*](#customize-settings-vars) are available.

+### Custom Error Pages {#custom_error}
+To expose customized error pages, create the following HTML files in */home/stackato/stackato/static/vendor/errors/* on each Router node:

+- 404.html
+- 422.html
+- 500.html
+- 502.html
+- app-not-available.html

+When present, these files will be used to display the corresponding HTTP errors.
+The default error page files (located at */home/stackato/stackato/code/console/errors/*) can be used as a reference, but should not be modified directly as changes may be lost during upgrades or patches.

 ### Custom Stylesheet[](#custom-stylesheet "Permalink to this headline")

 CSS defined here will be applied to the page after the default CSS has